imagegen-go MCP Server

 How do I set the OpenAI API key?

-environment variable before running the server or test scripts: export OPENAI_API_KEY="your_api_key"
+Set the OPENAI_API_KEY environment variable before running the server or test scripts: export OPENAI_API_KEY="your_api_key".

 Is this a traditional HTTP server?